 The state sales tax rate in South Carolina is 6%.
 Counties and municipalities can impose additional sales tax locally as well, with the maximum rate in the state currently 8.5% in Charleston.
-You can review a complete list of sales tax rates in South Carolina by zip code on the South Carolina Department of Revenue website.
+You can review a complete list of sales tax rates in South Carolina by municipality on the South Carolina Department of Revenue website.

 If you have a physical location, and the customer purchases an item in person and takes it with them on the spot, you will charge the rate applicable at that location.
 If you are shipping goods to customers in South Carolina, the rate you will need to charge is usually based on the final destination of those goods, regardless of whether they originate from inside or outside the state.

 An buyer who is 85 years old or older may claim a 1% exemption state sales tax, provided that the purchase is made for his or her personal use.
 Proof of age must be provided at the time of the sale.